 The CN T. rex Gallery brings Scotty to life through multiple exhibits, including the awe-inspiring recreation of the roar of a T. rex.
 Examine actual fossil specimens of flora and fauna found in Scotty's quarry and discover the habitat and environment in which Scotty lived.
 Find out why T. rex had small arms, and explore Scotty's many injuries.
 For Scotty, living to be over 28 years was not without its challenges.

-Originally discovered in by an RSM research team in Saskatchewan’s Frenchman River Valley in 1991, Scotty’s fossilized remains were painstakingly removed – almost completely by hand – over the next two decades from the rock in which they were embedded.
+Originally discovered by an RSM research team in Saskatchewan’s Frenchman River Valley in 1991, Scotty’s fossilized remains were painstakingly removed – almost completely by hand – over two decades from the rock in which they were embedded.
 That work was finished in 2014, thanks to employees, students and volunteers, and revealed a T. rex skeleton that was 65% complete.
 Today, Scotty's actual bones can be viewed in the T.rex Discovery Centre's laboratory.

 Funded by the Ministry of Central Services, Heritage Canada’s Cultural Spaces Fund and CN.